Leaf-Agriculture/docs/docs/configurations_endpoints.md

 }
 ```

-### Update Api Owner's Configuration
+### Update API Owner's Configuration

 &nbsp<span class="badge badge--success">PATCH</span> `/configs`

-Updates the specified fields of Configuration for the Api Owner.
+Updates the specified fields of Configuration for the API Owner.
 A resquest body must be provided
 containing the configurations to be set.
 All entries are optional.

 Request body example: